-Filminute is the International One-Minute Film Festival and for its 2012 edition (like for its 2011 edition), I’ve got a deal with them: writing twentyfive “short but tweet” sized reviews, one for each candidate.
+Filminute is the International One-Minute Film Festival and for its 2014 edition (like for the three previous), I’ve got a deal with them: writing twentyfive “short but tweet” sized reviews, one for each candidate.

 My rules to find my candidate are:

 - Don’t mess with the seven pillars: story, acting, directing, editing, cinematography, sound and music.

 - Be humble: don’t try to do things your budget can’t afford.